rackerlabs/docs-cloud-identity/api-docs/general-api-info/authentication-info/authentication-ref/user-response-object.rst

 .. _auth-resp-user-obj-attribs:

-The user object returns user information and a roles object that listes the roles associated with the user account.
+The user object returns user information and a roles object that lists the roles associated with the user account.

 **Table: The user object attributes**